space space space

 1.

 When desolations of circumstance torment you, the demonic temptation will be to get upset, lose your patience, and, through your own frantic efforts, reject God’s will and try to make things go according to your will.
-To cope with these sorts of desolations, renounce the temptation to succumb to evil and then seek to endure the desolations with calmness and prayer.
+To cope with these sorts of desolations, renounce the temptation to succumb to evil and then seek to accept the desolations with calmness and prayer.
 Turn your thoughts to God’s protection, and the fruits of the Holy Spirit will be your consolation.

 2.